Take your passion for horses to the next level with a Certificate III in Performance Horse.

 - Applicants must complete a self-Assessment of their horse skills prior to entry.

 - Undertake a Pre-training Review to document previous work experience and qualifications and assess suitability for the course.

 - Complete a Core Skills Profile for Adults (CSPA) test to ensure the required language, literacy and numeracy levels are met for the course.

 You also need to be aware that:

-- Students must be over 15 years of age at time of course commencement.
+- Students must be over 15 years of age at the time of course commencement.

 - Students will need access to horses in order to complete assessment tasks.

-- Working with horses can be physically demanding, therefore a moderate level of physical fitness, agility and strength are required.
+- Working with horses can be physically demanding, therefore a moderate level of physical fitness, agility and strength is required.

 - Students who choose to enrol into the riding elective are required to undertake a pre-assessment of their walk, trot and canter skills with an N.C.A.S. qualified instructor prior to enrolling into the elective unit.